evanplaice/angular2-snippets/README.md

 **Package Control**

+**Notice: submission to package control is still pending so 'Manual' install is the only option at this time.**

 - open the `Command Palette` (⌘ + ⇧ + p | SUPER + SHIFT + p)
 - select `Package Control: Install Package` (p + i)
 - select `Angular2 Snippets`